 King Regula R with Steinheil Cassar 45mm f/2.8 lens in Prontor-SVS lens.

 King Regula IIIbk

-The King Regula IIIbk featured quite a few changes.
-First of all the light meter moved to the right of the camera and the viewfinder (no longer a rangefinder) to the left.
-The viewfinder was the smaller style as found on the early versions of the series III models.
+The King Regula IIIbk featured quite a few changes compared to the Regula IIIb.
+First of all the light meter moved to the right of the camera and the viewfinder to the left.
+The viewfinder was still the smaller, framed style as found on the early versions of the series III models.
 The light meter display was in the middle of the top housing and was coupled to the exposure setting on the shutter.
 While adjusting the exposure a marker would move, if it aligned with the light meter needle the exposure was correct.
 To my knowledge this was one of the first cameras to have this feature.

 King Regula IIIbk, one of the first cameras with a coupled light meter.

 The King Regula IIId automatic was similar to the second version of the Regula IIId but had a coupled light meter, like the Regula IIIbk.
 The bright-frame viewfinder had no less than 4 frames, for 35mm, 50mm, 90m and 135mm lenses.
 Including the rangefinder patch this made for busy viewing!

 King Regula IIId Automatic with Steinheil Culminar f/2.8 lens